-- · Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals can be naturally-occurring or result from urban storm-water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - · Pesticides and herbicides, may come from a variety of sources, such as agriculture, urban storm-water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems - Radioactive contaminants, which can be naturally occurring, man-made from nuclear facilities and atmospheric deposition from former above ground testing. or be the result of oil and gas production and mining activities
+- · Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals can be naturally-occurring or result from urban storm-water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - · Pesticides and herbicides, may come from a variety of sources, such as agriculture, urban storm-water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic - Radioactive contaminants, which can be naturally occurring, man-made from nuclear facilities and atmospheric deposition from former above ground testing. or be the result of oil and gas production and mining water meets the federal drinking water standard of 10 PPM for nitrates (10 mg/L as N).
+Nitrates have the City Wells up to 6.7 PPM.
+Nitrate in drinking water at levels above 10 PPM is a health risk for infants of less than six months of age.
+High nitrate levels in drinking water can cause blue baby syndrome.
+Nitrate evels may rise quickly for short periods of time because of rainfall or agricultural activity.
+If you are caring for an infant you should ask advice from your nealth care provider